ajstensland/flask-tutorial/README.md

 Once Python is installed, open the command prompt and run 'pip install Flask'.

+You should be good to go!

+## 1. Raw Basics

+## 2. Making It Pretty

+## 3. Taking Input and Output: Zalgo Text Generator

-## Converting HTML5UP Templates Into Flask-Ready Format
+## 4. Converting HTML5UP Templates Into Flask-Ready Format
 If you want to make your new website look a bit more exciting, you can always grab a template from html5up: https://html5up.net/.

 Once you've downloaded and extracted a zip file for the template that you like, move the index.html file into the templates folder of your project.
 Then rename your old index.html to something else (like index2.html or something along those lines).